Trust Me, I'm Wrong: LLMs Hallucinate with Certainty Despite Knowing the Answer: Results

+As the table shows, the extent of high-certainty hallucinations varies across the certainty measures (different rows).
+Nevertheless, across all three measures, we effectively identify \chk examples.
+In addition, the intersection between the certainty measures ranges from 5\% to 16\%, showing that while each method may highlight different aspects of uncertainty \citep{beigi2024rethinking}, \chk examples are not artifacts of a specific metric, and they persist even under strict agreement.

+\paragraph{\chk examples persist across certainty thresholds.} Figure \ref{fig:hallucination-analysis} shows an evaluation of certain hallucination percentages for any given threshold.
 The black dashed line in each subfigure represents the optimal certainty threshold (explained in Section \ref{subsec:Certainty Threshold}).
-Our results show that between $10\%$ and $40\%$ of hallucinations exceed this threshold, confirming the presence of certain hallucinations.
-The figure shows that this trend persists across a range of certainty thresholds, not just the optimal one, demonstrating that the results are robust to threshold selection.
+Our results show that between $16\%$ and $43\%$ of hallucinations exceed this threshold, confirming the presence of certain hallucinations.
+The figure shows that this trend persists across a range of certainty thresholds, not just the optimal one, showing that the results are robust to threshold selection.

 While the correct answers (blue line) are consistently above the hallucinations (red line) across all thresholds, the certainty-correct relationship is not absolute.
 Many correct answer samples occur with low certainty, indicating that certainty levels vary even for correct predictions while the model knows the answer.
-See Appendix~\ref{appendix-Certain HK+ Exist Additional Results} for similar results on the Gemma and Llama models.
-Additionally, results using a temperature of $0.5$ instead of $1$ for semantic entropy generations are provided in Appendix~\ref{appendix:Semantic Entropy results Different Temperature}.
-For similar results using a variation of the child setting, demonstrating the robustness of the phenomenon, refer to Appendix~\ref{appendix:Prompt Specificity}.
+See Appendix~\ref{appendix-Certain HK+ Exist Additional Results} for similar results on the Gemma and Llama models, on additional prompts, and on TriviaQA.
+Similar results with temperature of $0.5$ instead of $1$ for semantic entropy generations are in Appendix~\ref{appendix:Semantic Entropy results Different Temperature}.